 If you are self-employed and wish to obtain a background or criminal record check, you can use the services such as Disclosure Scotland and Subject Access Requests as mentioned above.

-This can be done directly through the organizations, and you do not need to go through an agency or umbrella body to access these checks.
+This can be done directly through the organisations, and you do not need to go through an agency or umbrella body to access these checks.

 There are different types of checks that can be provided by Disclosure Scotland, depending on the type of work you’re doing.
 These include:

-If you are self-employed, you are eligible apply for a basic disclosure from disclosure Scotland.
-You are unable, however, to apply for any of the other checks.
+If you are self-employed, you are eligible to apply for a basic disclosure from Disclosure Scotland with an online application – even if you live in England, Wales or Northern Ireland.
+If you live outside of the UK, you can still apply for basic disclosure from Disclosure Scotland, but you must apply using a paper application form instead.
+All self-employed applicants are unable, however, to apply for any of the other checks.

 An employer might, however, wish to apply for a Protecting Vulnerable Groups (PVG) Scheme, which is aimed at people who do ‘regulated work’ with children and vulnerable adults.